Air Core Inductor Calculator

 Step-by-step guide for construction:

-- Calculate required inductance
+- Design Process:- Calculate required inductance

 - Choose wire gauge